AInsolence/SnakeGame/SnakeGameSolution/SnakeGame/ReadMe.txt

 1. Create new graphics for the food & walls in the game - DONE
 2. Create new graphics for the main menu - DONE
-3. Create new graphics for the main menu pofloats - DONE
+3. Create new graphics for the main menu points - DONE
 4. Increasing speed depending on length of the snake - DONE

 Debug: